dkarthe/webjeda-blog/_posts/2016-01-12-how-to-add-form-option-to-jekyll-websites.md

 When I moved one of my blogs from WordPress to Jekyll, I faced a big problem.
 How to add a form to jekyll website which is static?!
 The backbone of a forms is the ```php``` code which takes in the data and sends it to respective email address.

-But Jekyll websites and blogs being static, cannot execute 'php' files.
+But Jekyll blogs and websites hosted on github being static, cannot execute ```php``` files.
 Wait.!
-Then how do I make a working form in Jekyll?
+Then how do I make a working form in Jekyll blog?

 ##Solution
 There are few solutions.